-If this is the very first time you are installing Triofox server, it is recommended that you do the all-in-one installation by preparing a clean Windows 2012 R2/2016/2019 virtual machine and installing with all the default parameters.
-The All-in-one deployment is the smallest fully functional setup and can be used for production environment with < 1000 users.
+If you are installing Triofox Server for the first time, we recommend the All-in-One installation, where you prepare a clean Windows 2012 R2/2016/2019/2022 virtual machine and run the installation with all default parameters.
+The All-in-One installation is the smallest fully functional setup and can be used for a production environment with < 1000 users.

-Triofox server is about to cloudify your file storage and enable remote and mobile access, with sync and share capability.
-So, the first question is: What is your file storage solution?
+The Triofox server connects your local file servers to your remote workers by providing remote and mobile access with synchronization and sharing capabilities.
+So the first question is: What is your file storage solution?

-Your file storage can be a Windows File Server network share or any storage devices that supports CIFS/SMB protocol.
-It can also be from iSCSI devices that you can mount storage directly as a drive letter in the Triofox server.
-It can also be a container inside a private instance of OpenStack Swift, a bucket in Amazon S3 compatible storage, or a container from Windows Azure blob storage.
-You will need the basic access information ready.
+Your file storage can be a Windows File Server network share or any storage device that supports the CIFS/SMB protocol.
+It can also be iSCSI devices that you can mount directly as drive letters in the Triofox server.
+It can also be a container inside a private instance of OpenStack Swift, a bucket in an Amazon S3-compatible storage, or a container from a Windows Azure Blob storage.
+You need to have the basic access information ready.
 For example,

 Windows File Server

-If it is a Windows File Server, you will need the UNC path to the network share and the user credentials for accessing the folder.
+If it is a Windows File Server, you need the UNC path to the network share and the user credentials to access the folder.

-If it is from a local C: drive or local D: drive, you will need a local user credential that has full permission to the local folder.
+If it is a local C: or D: drive, you need a local user credential that has full access rights to the local folder.

-If it is OpenStack Swift, you will need the authentication URL and credentials and understand the version of your authentication setup, such as KeyStone V2 or KeyStone V3 or just the classic authentication.
+If it is OpenStack Swift, you will need the authentication URL and credentials.
+You also need to know the version of your authentication setup, such as KeyStone V2 or KeyStone V3, or just classic authentication.

-If it is Amazon S3, you will need the Access Key and Secret Key and a Bucket Name.
-If the Access Key and Secret Key is from an IAM user, you will need to make sure the IAM user has full permission to the bucket.
+If it is Amazon S3, you will need the access key and secret key and a bucket name.
+If the access key and secret key are from an IAM user, you must ensure that the IAM user has full permission to the bucket.

 Windows Azure Blob Storage

-You will need the "Storage Account Name" and the "Primary Key" and a container name.
+You need the "Storage Account Name" and the "Primary Key" as well as a container name.

 The initial deployment of Triofox configures the back end storage to use the